UCL/tus-rec-challenge/task.md

 # Background: Freehand US Reconstruction

-The aim of Freehand US reconstruction is to estimate the transformation between any pair of US frames in a US scan without any external tracker, and thus reconstruct 2D US images into a 3D volume (see [Fig. 1](#figure1)).
+The aim of Freehand US reconstruction is to estimate the transformation between any pair of US frames in an US scan without any external tracker, and thus reconstruct 2D US images into a 3D volume (see [Fig. 1](#figure1)).

 <div align=center>
   <a